Sluke950/Membean_Bot/README.md

 - Depending on when you start the bot, you may miss the first 1-2 questions

 # Legal Information - READ
-- The creator of the bot is not responsible for any punishment given to a consumer
+- The creator of the bot is not responsible for any punishment given to a consumer, no matter the conequence or circumstance surrouding it